 The Verdict: Ideal for the light sleeper who needs a firm mattress underneath them.

 Pros: One year trial, plus a "forever" warranty.
 Firmness a positive for some backs.

 Cons: May take some time to get used to.

 The Nectar Memory Foam Mattress retails at $824, but "limited offers" often throw in free pillows or a discount.
 While many mattresses have a 100-night return policy, this one ups the ante to a 365-night return policy, allowing you to really get a feel for the mattress before making a final decision.

 The mattress is officially described as "medium firm" with a quilted gel memory foam that adjusts to your body.
 While this adds a unique layer of comfort, some users have said it feels strange to lay on the mattress.
 While not necessarily uncomfortable, they note it may take some time to get used to.

 The Verdict: An answer to the side sleeper's prayer.

 Pros: Designed for support and pressure relief.
 Ten-year warranty.

 Cons: May not be firm enough for some.
-Initial odor may take some time to dissipate.
+Initial odor can take some time to dissipate.

 The Helix Midnight will run you $995 at full price and includes two Dream Pillows with purchase.
-This specific Helix model is made for side sleepers in mind, and was called the "Top Mattress for Side Sleepers" in 2018 by Mattress Advisor.
-The company says that this is thanks to a 'Memory Foam Plus Foam layer' designed specifically to avoid the pressure points that side-sleepers often face.
+This specific Helix model is made with side sleepers in mind, and was called the "Top Mattress for Side Sleepers" in 2018 by Mattress Advisor.
+The company says this is thanks to a "Memory Foam Plus Foam layer" designed specifically to avoid the pressure points side-sleepers often agitate.